 Women should not be afraid of the learning curve that all new engineers face as they start out in the water industry.
 It can be easily overcome with a bit of time and effort.
 Organizations should do more to foster a collaborative and inclusive work environment where new engineers, especially women, are provided numerous hands-on opportunities to learn and grow.

-What some of the top issues facing the field now?
+What are some of the top issues facing the field now?

 As a whole, the water industry has been slow to adopt new cloud-based technologies for asset management.
 Insights from hydraulic modeling could also be used more effectively for capital improvement program budget purposes.
 Engineering design for water and sewer infrastructure can also benefit from greater innovation.